Class: Wx::Cursor

 This class is untracked and should not be derived from nor instances extended!

-A cursor is a small bitmap usually used for denoting where the mouse pointer is, with a picture that might indicate the interpretation of a mouse click.
+A cursor is a small bitmap used for denoting where the mouse pointer is, with a picture that indicates the point of a mouse click.

 As with icons, cursors in X and MS Windows are created in a different manner.
 Therefore, separate cursors will be created for the different environments.
 Platform-specific methods for creating a Cursor object are catered for, and this is an occasion where conditional compilation will probably be required (see Icon for an example).
 A single cursor object may be used in many windows (any subwindow type).
 The wxWidgets convention is to set the cursor for a window, as in X, rather than to set it globally as in MS Windows, although a global set_cursor function is also available for MS Windows use.